Federal Form 4868 Instructions

 How To Claim Credit for Payment Made With This Form

-you made with Form 4868 on the appropriate line of your tax return.
+When you file your 2014 return, include the amount of any payment you made with Form 4868 on the appropriate line of your tax return.

 The instructions for the following line of your tax return will tell you how to report the payment.